bhavanichandra/django-rest-api-pymongo-template/README.md

 - `models.py` file contains the type definitions for `Order` and `Product`.
 Used `mypy` library to have the types
 - `util.py` file contains the actual logic in which the app contacts the database file from shared python module

+## How to use this template

+### Prerequisites:

+- Use `make run` to configure the environment and to install dependencies to the virtual environment.
+- For Windows users, use `make OS=win run` to run the app
+- Create an .env file in the root directory of the project, with `MONGODB_CONNECTION_STR` configured.
+Please check `settings.py` for all the properties loaded from the .env file.

+The following steps describe the steps to use this template:

+- Create an instance of `MongoAdapter` class.
+- Provide the `database_name` in the constructor.
+By default, it takes from the environment variable `CUSTOM_MONGODB_DATABASE`
+- Create a `repository.py` in the app directory (`orders` in this app) or where ever you want to create.
+- Create your queries / inserts / updates in `repository.py` with all of your arguments and also have **session** parameter.
+Basically this file contains all the logic to interact with the database with transactions.
+- In the `views.py`, import the `repository` file and use it where ever its applicable
+- To use it, create an instance of `TransactionEnabledMongoAdapter` class.
+    - Next set the callback function to one of the functions from `repository.py`.
+    - Next call execute function with the arguments that the callback function requires.

+_**Note**_: For more clarity please check my usage of this template in this simple app.